 - Preheat oven to 350ºF.

 Pumpkin Bread Batter Directions

-- With an electric mixer, beat the pumpkin, applesauce, egg, and egg whites on medium speed until smooth.
+- With an electric mixer, beat the pumpkin, oil or applesauce, and eggs, on medium speed until smooth.
 In a separate bowl, combine the dry cake mix, sugar, baking soda, cinnamon, pumpkin pie spice, and nutmeg.
 Slowly mix the dry mixture into the pumpkin mixture.

 Cream Cheese Filling Directions

-- Beat the cream cheese, sugar (or agave, stevia, other sweeteners), flour, egg whites, sour cream, and vanilla until creamy and smooth.
+- Beat the cream cheese, sugar (or agave, stevia, or other sweeteners), flour, egg, sour cream, and vanilla until creamy and smooth.

 How to prepare for the oven

 - Lightly grease two 9-inch loaf pans.
 Divide half of the cake batter between the two pans.
 Pour half of the cream filling in one pan and the other half in the second pan and smooth with the back of a spoon.